Authentication Overview

 Example

-If your Server instance shows: https://acme-prod-be.glean.com/
+If the field shows: https://acme-prod-be.glean.com/

 Usage in APIs

-Your instance name is used in:
+Your server URL is used in:

 - API Base URLs: